webmakaka/oracledba.net/website/01-docs/01-database/05-backup-and-restore/rman/00-index.md

 ---
 layout: page
 title: Creating Duplicate and Standby database using RMAN
+description: Creating Duplicate and Standby database using RMAN
+keywords: Creating Duplicate and Standby database using RMAN
 permalink: /database/backup-and-restore/rman/
 ---

-## Creating Duplicate and Standby database using RMAN
+# Creating Duplicate and Standby database using RMAN

 <br/><br/>